-- 50. Anything that burns is fuel for a fire.
+- Anything that burns is fuel for a fire.
 Material which will burn reasonably easily and is in enough quantity to provide fuel for a fire or cause it to spread to another fuel source should be identified.
 This applies to contents, fixtures and fittings and also to structure and materials used to construct or line walls and ceilings such as polystyrene or tiles.
-How these fuels might contribute to the spread of fire should be identified. - 51.
-Some of the most common 'fuels' found are: - Textiles, soft furnishings and clothing; - Flammable liquids and solvents, such as white spirit, methylated spirit, cooking oils, and adhesives: - Flammable chemicals, such as certain cleaning products and photocopier chemicals that use hydrocarbon solvents; - Seasonal or religious occasion decorations; - Packaging materials, stationery and advertising material;
+How these fuels might contribute to the spread of fire should be identified.
+Shops are likely to contain a larger quantity of fuel than offices. - 51 Some of the most common 'fuels' found are: - Textiles, soft furnishings and clothing; - Flammable liquids and solvents, such as white spirit, methylated spirit, cooking oils, disposable cigarette lighters and adhesives; - Flammable chemicals, such as certain cleaning products and photocopier chemicals that use hydrocarbon solvents;

-- Plastics and rubber, such as video tapes and upholstered furniture; - Waste material, particularly when finely divided such as shredded paper, wood shavings, off cuts, and dust; and - Flammable gases such as liquefied petroleum gas (LPG), gas supplies in labs and aerosols.
+- Seasonal or religious occasion decorations; - Packaging materials, stationery and advertising material; - Plastics and rubber, such as video tapes and upholstered furniture; - Waste material, particularly when finely divided such as shredded paper, wood shavings, off cuts, and dust; and - Flammable gases such as liquefied petroleum gas (LPG) and aerosols.